Connect with us

 Newspaper Journalism

-Jeremy Clarkson’s long and relatively controversial career has involved many ups and downs.
+Jeremy Clarkson’s long, relatively controversial career has been marked by many ups and downs.
 Let’s discuss Clarkson’s successful yet controversial career as a writer, journalist, and TV presenter.
 The very first stage of Clarkson’s career involved being a traveling salesman for his parents’ business, selling Paddington Bears.

 However, his passion lay in journalism, first training at Rotherham Advertiser and then going on to work for various newspapers such as: